GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/07-Documentation.md

 In this lab we will use Copilot to generate markdown documentation for our existing .NET API solution.

-When new developers start working on an existing solution, one of the first tasks they face is cloning the solution, installing the required developer dependencies and running the solution locally.
-A well written README.md file is a great place to give an overview of a repository and how to get started.

-1. Create a new folder in the `labs\lab07` of the repository named `docs`, within this folder create a file names `README.md`.
+1. Create a new `README.md` file in the `labs\lab07` of the repo.
 2. Using Copilot Chat, find out what's a good structure for a `README.md` file.
 3. Using the `@workspace` agent, ask Copilot to generate the high level structure for your `README.md` file.
 4. Use a combination of inline completions and inline chat to build out your `README.md` file.
 By the end this should have enough information for a new developer to get started with your solution.

+Well done, you have completed all Integration labs!

 ---------------
 [Previous](./06-API.md)